“Why Should I Try Pellet Smoking?”

-When is the last time you were grilling on your gas grill and you ran inside to grab some ingredients, and come back to find flames shooting out of your grill?
+When was the last time you were grilling on your gas grill and ran inside to grab some ingredients, only to come back and find flames shooting out of your grill?
 It happens often and it happens quickly.
-Flare ups are a real issue on most grills, but not with pellet grills.
+Flare-ups are a real issue on most grills, but not with pellet grills.
 The fire pot is shielded from direct contact with the food by a heat deflector and grease drip tray.
 A fan from below safely circulates the air throughout the cooking process.

 Have you ever craved grilled chicken but talked yourself out of it because of the time it takes to get your charcoal grill lit and hot enough to cook on?
-With a pellet grill as you walk by your grill you simply press the power button, select the desired cooking temperature, and walk away.
-Within 10min the grill is lit, waiting for you to put on that chicken you were craving.
+With a pellet grill, you simply press the power button, select the desired cooking temperature, and walk away.
+Within 10 minutes, the grill is lit, ready and waiting for you to put on that chicken you were craving.
 Pellet grills allow busy people to grill at times they thought they couldn’t, while still delivering great flavor.
 Pellet grills have the convenience of a gas grill but with the added flavor of cooking over wood.

 - Not recommended to use in wet conditions